 Home > Medical > HIV/Aids > News 18 October 2013 HIV vaccine looks promising A Canadian-developed HIV vaccine is showing great promise after successfully passing the first phase of human testing.
-5 Pin It iStock Related China's HIV policies condemned SA reverses mortality trend in under 5s Rare immune protein blocks HIV in body Assess Your HIV risk » Test Your HIV/Aids knowledge » Talk HIV Talk forum » Follow Health24 on Twitter » Finding the cure for Aids HIV/Aids Timeline After decades of uncertainty, with millions infected and millions more dead, a Canadian team of researchers may be the world’s ultimate defence in the battle against HIV/Aids.Doctor Chil-Yong Yang, of biotech firm Sumagen Canada Incorporated, and his team at Western University, recently confirmed that they have successfully passed their first phase of human testing.A phase I trial is a safety trial, which aims to confirm that the test vaccine does not produce significant side effects in human volunteers.In a joint statement, the team announced they had a potential breakthrough in their research into a potential vaccine for the virus that causes Aids.Since the HI virus was identified in 1983, pharmaceutical companies and academic institutions around the world have attempted, yet consistently failed, to develop a successful vaccine.Cautiously optimisticHowever, Dr Chil-Yong Yang and his team noted that there was still more trials to be done before they would know for certain if the SAV001-H vaccine would the answer to the worlds battle with the HIV/AIDS pandemic, which has decimated entire households and continues to affect scores of people across the globe.
+5 Pin It iStock Related China's HIV policies condemned SA reverses mortality trend in under 5s Rare immune protein blocks HIV in body Assess Your HIV risk » Test Your HIV/Aids knowledge » Talk HIV Talk forum » Follow Health24 on Twitter » Real-life story: HIV is not a death sentence Helping HIV-positive kids in South Africa After decades of uncertainty, with millions infected and millions more dead, a Canadian team of researchers may be the world’s ultimate defence in the battle against HIV/Aids.Doctor Chil-Yong Yang, of biotech firm Sumagen Canada Incorporated, and his team at Western University, recently confirmed that they have successfully passed their first phase of human testing.A phase I trial is a safety trial, which aims to confirm that the test vaccine does not produce significant side effects in human volunteers.In a joint statement, the team announced they had a potential breakthrough in their research into a potential vaccine for the virus that causes Aids.Since the HI virus was identified in 1983, pharmaceutical companies and academic institutions around the world have attempted, yet consistently failed, to develop a successful vaccine.Cautiously optimisticHowever, Dr Chil-Yong Yang and his team noted that there was still more trials to be done before they would know for certain if the SAV001-H vaccine would the answer to the worlds battle with the HIV/AIDS pandemic, which has decimated entire households and continues to affect scores of people across the globe.
 “The progress in understanding the molecular biology of human immunodeficiency virus has been enormous.
 However, all this progress has yet to crack the central mystery of AIDS and an effective vaccine to prevent Aids has yet to be developed,” said Dr Kang.Decidedly more optimistic, Sumagen CEO, Jung-Gee Cho, said they are now prepared to take the next steps towards Phase 2 and Phase 3 clinical trials.
 “We are opening the gates to pharmaceutical companies, governments, and charity organisations for collaboration to be one step closer to the first commercialised HIV vaccine for all," said Jung-Gee Cho in the joint statement.Why a vaccine is needed?The World Health Organization estimates there are more than 35 million people living with HIV worldwide.South Africa remains one of the hardest hit nations, with the number of new infections having climbed from 5.4 million in 2008 to 6.4 million at present.And women continue to be hardest-hit by the pandemic, with approximately four million women and just over two million men now living with the HI virus, the Human Sciences Research Council (HSRC) said in its 2012 National HIV Household Survey, released during the 6th South African Aids Conference, in Durban earlier this year.The survey also found that HIV prevalence among unmarried people (19.2%) is twice that of married people (9.8%) and that unmarried people also have more multiple sexual partners (two or more) than married people.
 Yet despite these alarming figures, South Africans are not concerned enough to change their sexual habits, with condom use having declined in all age groups.“From our findings, we can see a significant decline in condom use, especially among the 15 to 24 age group,” the HSRC’s Prof Leickness Simbayi told delegates at the conference.
 HSRC officials expressed concern over the lack in behaviour change reflected by the poor rates of condom use.“Until there is an effective HIV vaccine available, condom use remains one of the most effective means to prevent HIV infection among sexually active people,” HSRC CEO, Dr. Olive Shisana said, urging greater education on the benefits of condom-use in the form of media campaigns and at school level.
-Hayden Horner More in Medical Automated pharmacy at SA’s busiest HIV clinic reduces wait times from 4 hours to 18 minutes More: HIV/AidsNews advertisement Get a quote Bestmed - offering you quality healthcare and freedom of choice Momentum - save up to 35% on healthcare Medihelp - quality, affordable medical scheme cover advertisement Read Health24’s Comments Policy Comment on this story 5 comments Add your comment Thank you, your comment has been submitted.
+Hayden Horner More in Medical 'Gene editing' could make T cells HIV resistant More: HIV/AidsNews advertisement Get a quote Momentum - save up to 35% on healthcare advertisement Read Health24’s Comments Policy Comment on this story 5 comments Add your comment Thank you, your comment has been submitted.
 Logout Comment 0 characters remaining Share on Facebook Logout Comment 0 characters remaining Share on Facebook Loading comments...
-Other news Lifestyle Poor dental health may affect thinking Lifestyle Cords from blinds may strangle kids Lifestyle Viagra may ease period pain Mental health Better to focus on time than money Medical Contact lenses may soon dispense drugs Lifestyle Smoking cessation drugs OK for heart From our sponsors Your retirement - a healthy mindset So many people, why so alone?
-You can still enjoy the sweet things in life Take the sugar test, it could save your life.
-Live healthier Grief » Phases of grief Culture and grief Grieving in holidays How do you deal with grief?
-There is no right way of coping with death.
-The way a person grieves depends on the personality of that person and the relationship with the person who has died.
-Weight loss » Healthy snacking Weight and heart Texting and weight 10 tips to lose weight Need to shed some weight?
-Get rid of those extra kilos for good with these 10 expert weight loss tips, compiled by Health24's DietDoc, Dr Ingrid van Heerden.
+Other news Lifestyle How to survive load shedding Natural How to cure insomnia naturally Medical Global warming could push malaria to higher areas Fitness No preferred treatment for neck pain Lifestyle FDA approves new testosterone drug Medical US fears for patents on next-generation drugs in India From our sponsors Recovery after exercise is an essential part of any workout What is Metabolic Syndrome?
+Could you have it?
+Eyecare for computer users Treet-It Anti-Lice aiding schools in the prevention of Head Lice Live healthier Down hill? » Argus Cycle Tour Celebrities who masturbate Can't get it up?
+Erectile dysfunction and the cyclist Does cycling cause erectile dysfunction?
+Some urologists seem to think so.
+Fitness fuel » Banned substances Sport and nutrition Exercise myths busted Are there any 'safe' sports supplements?
+Sportsmen and -women need to be super vigilant when they take any medication or supplement.
+Just one wrong step can ruin a promising career, DietDoc warns.